-Reports must be submitted in writing via The Pensions Regulator's online system at www.tpr.gov.uk/exchange, or by post, email or fax, and should be marked urgent if appropriate.
+- 3.11.1Reports must be submitted in writing via The Pensions Regulator's online system at www.tpr.gov.uk/exchange, or by post, email, or fax, and should be marked urgent if appropriate.
 If necessary, a written report can be preceded by a telephone call.
 Reporters should ensure they receive an acknowledgement for any report they send to The Pensions Regulator.
 The Pensions Regulator will acknowledge receipt of all reports within five working days and may contact reporters to request further information.
-Reporters will not usually be informed of any actions taken by The Pensions Regulator due to restrictions on the disclosure of information.

-- 3.12 As a minimum, individuals reporting should provide: - full scheme name (London Borough of Hounslow Pension Fund) - description of breach(es) - any relevant dates - name, position and contact details - role in connection to the scheme - employer name or name of scheme manager (the latter is the London Borough of Hounslow) - 3.13 If possible, reporters should also indicate: - the reason why the breach is thought to be of material significance to The Pensions Regulator - scheme address (provided at the end of this procedures document) - scheme manager contact details (provided at the end of this procedures document) - pension scheme registry number (PSR 10271927) - whether the breach has been reported before.
+Reporters will not usually be informed of any actions taken by The Pensions Regulator due to restrictions on the disclosure of information. - 3.11.2As a minimum, individuals reporting should provide: - Full scheme name (London Borough of Hounslow Pension Fund). - Description of breach(es). - Any relevant dates. - Name, position, and contact details. - Role in connection to the scheme. - Employer name or name of scheme manager (the latter is the London Borough of Hounslow). - 3.11.3 If possible, reporters should also indicate: - The reason why the breach is thought to be of material significance to The Pensions Regulator.

-3.14 The reporter should provide further information or reports of further breaches if this may help The Pensions Regulator in the exercise of its functions.
+- Scheme address (provided at the end of this procedures document). - Scheme manager contact details (provided at the end of this procedures document). - Pension scheme registry number (PSR 10271927). - Whether the breach has been reported before. - 3.11.4The reporter should provide further information or reports of further breaches if this may help The Pensions Regulator in the exercise of its functions.
 The Pensions Regulator may make contact to request further information.

-3.15 Confidentiality
+3.12 Confidentiality

-If requested, The Pensions Regulator will do its best to protect a reporter's identity and will not disclose information except where it is lawfully required to do so.

-If an individual's employer decides not to report and the individual employed by them disagrees with this and decides to report a breach themselves, they may have protection under the Employment Rights Act 1996 if they make an individual report in good faith.
+- 3.13 If requested, The Pensions Regulator will do its best to protect a reporter's identity and will not disclose information except where it is lawfully required to do so. - 3.14 If an individual's employer decides not to report and the individual employed by them disagrees with this and decides to report a breach themselves, they may have protection under the Employment Rights Act 1996 if they make an individual report in good faith.

-3.16 Reporting to Pension Fund Panel
+3.15 Reporting to Pension Fund Panel

-A report will be presented to the Pension Fund Panel on quarterly basis setting out:

-- all breaches, including those reported to The Pensions Regulator and those not reported, with the associated dates - in relation to each breach, details of what action was taken and the result of any action (where not confidential) - any future actions for the prevention of the breach in question being repeated - new breaches which have arisen in the last year/since the previous meeting.

-This information will also be provided upon request by any other individual or organisation (excluding sensitive/confidential cases or ongoing cases where discussion may influence the proceedings).
+- 3.16 A report will be presented to the Pension Fund Panel on quarterly basis setting out: - All breaches, including those reported to The Pensions Regulator and those not reported, with the associated dates. - In relation to each breach, details of what action was taken and the result of any action (where not confidential). - Any future actions for the prevention of the breach in question being repeated. - New breaches which have arisen in the last year/since the previous meeting. - 3.17 This information will also be provided upon request by any other individual or organisation (excluding sensitive/confidential cases or ongoing cases where discussion may influence the proceedings). - 3.18 An example of the information to be included in the reports is provided in Appendix C to this procedure.